Lisp (programming language)

-Lisp (historically LISP, an acronym for list processing) is a family of programming languages with a long history and a distinctive, fully parenthesized prefix notation.
+Lisp (historically LISP, an abbreviation of "list processing") is a family of programming languages with a long history and a distinctive, fully parenthesized prefix notation.

-Originally specified in 1960, Lisp is the second-oldest high-level programming language still in common use, after Fortran.
+Originally specified in the late 1950s, it is the second-oldest high-level programming language still in common use, after Fortran.
 Lisp has changed since its early days, and many dialects have existed over its history.
-Today, the best-known general-purpose Lisp dialects are Common Lisp, Scheme, Racket and Clojure.
+Today, the best-known general-purpose Lisp dialects are Common Lisp, Scheme, Racket, and Clojure.

 Lisp was originally created as a practical mathematical notation for computer programs, influenced by (though not originally derived from) the notation of Alonzo Church's lambda calculus.
 It quickly became a favored programming language for artificial intelligence (AI) research.
 As one of the earliest programming languages, Lisp pioneered many ideas in computer science, including tree data structures, automatic storage management, dynamic typing, conditionals, higher-order functions, recursion, the self-hosting compiler, and the read–eval–print loop.

-The name LISP derives from "LISt Processor".
+The name LISP derives from "List Processor".
 Linked lists are one of Lisp's major data structures, and Lisp source code is made of lists.
 Thus, Lisp programs can manipulate source code as a data structure, giving rise to the macro systems that allow programmers to create new syntax or new domain-specific languages embedded in Lisp.